Free Shipping on all orders over $150

 5 Ways Your Diet Should Change Entering Perimenopause

+Diet and food is pivotal to your menopausal journey.
 Fact.
-Food is pivotal to your menopausal journey.

 Regular readers will know perimenopause (peri) – or the several years leading up to menopause – is all-important to our entire menopause experience.
-Perimenopause usually occurs during our 40s.
-It’s a time when making dietary adjustments can be crucial to how turbulent those hot flushes can be or how our mood rolls.
+Perimenopause usually occurs during our 40s, or even late 30s It’s a time when making dietary adjustments can be crucial to how turbulent those hot flushes can be or how our mood rolls.

 What’s happening during peri?